 The City of Como

-If you wish to visit Lake Como, you can start your tour from Como, the city that gives its name to the lake, with its valuable monuments, the charming old town and the picturesque views.
+If you wish to visit Lake Como, you can start your tour from Como, the city that gives its name to the lake, with its valuable monuments, the charming old town, and the picturesque views.

 Another important and beautiful church to visit is the Basilica of Sant’Abbondio: a magnificent example of Lombard Romanesque architecture built at the end of the 11th century.

-In Como we also find the Tempio Voltiano, a building in the form of a neoclassical temple built on the lakefront to celebrate the figure and the work of the great physicist Alessandro Volta.
+In Como, we also find the Tempio Voltiano, a building in the form of a neoclassical temple built on the lakefront to celebrate the figure and the work of the great physicist Alessandro Volta.

 If you love breathtaking views and at the same time you are looking for a bit of refreshment, the perfect destination is Brunate, a village that dominates the city of Como and its lake from above.

-The funicular that connects Como to the village of Brunate was inaugurated in 1894, and allows you to enjoy a broad view of the city of Como and the lake.
+The funicular that connects Como to the village of Brunate was inaugurated in 1894 and allows you to enjoy a broad view of the city of Como and the lake.

-To reach Brunate it is advisable to park your car in Como and take the funicular to enjoy the beauty of the lake from all different altitudes.
+To reach Brunate, it is advisable to park your car in Como and take the funicular to enjoy the beauty of the lake from all different altitudes.
 The ascent takes about 15 minutes.

-Bellagio, also known as the “pearl of the lake”, is a charming town known for its enchanting position and the characteristic old town, Bellagio stands on the tip of the promontory that divides the lake into the two branches of Como and Lecco.
+Bellagio, also known as the “pearl of the lake,” is a charming town known for its enchanting position and the characteristic old town; Bellagio stands on the tip of the peninsula that divides the lake into the two branches of Como and Lecco.

 Villa del Balbianello

 Villa del Balbianello is located on top of a terraced garden and overlooks Lake Como on the promontory of Lenno in Tremezzina.
 It was built towards the end of the XVIII century on the remains of a Franciscan convent, of which the façade of the ancient Church remains.

-Fortified citadel (first Roman then Byzantine), among the “treasures” of the islet we find the ruins of the grandiose Romanesque church of Sant’Eufemia and the three Houses for Artists realized between the years 1936-40 in Rationalist style on the example of Le Corbusier, designed to host internationally renowned artists in search of inspiration for short periods.
+Fortified citadel (first Roman then Byzantine), among the “treasures” of the islet we find the ruins of the magnificent Romanesque church of Sant’Eufemia and the three Houses for Artists realized between the years 1936-40 in Rationalist style on the example of Le Corbusier, designed to host internationally renowned artists in search of inspiration for short periods.

 Fortress “Aldo Lusardi” al Montecchio Nord di Colico

-The historical complex of the Fortress, well-integrated in the Northern Frontier Defensive System, the so-called “Cadorna Line”, is entirely excavated in the rock and is characterized by massive walls in white granite, with numerous environments and underground walkways, including a deep powder magazine over 60 meters.
+The historical complex of the Fortress, well-integrated in the Northern Frontier Defensive System, the so-called “Cadorna Line,” is entirely excavated in the rock and is characterized by massive walls in white granite, with numerous environments and underground walkways, including a deep powder magazine over 60 meters.

 The Path of the Wanderer (Sentiero del Viandante)

 The trail begins in Abbadia Lariana and touches several towns (Mandello del Lario, Varenna, Bellano, Dervio, Colico) to get to Piantedo.
-Being very long it must be done in stages.
+Being very long, it must be done in stages.
 Depending on the level of training, the route can be divided into 3 or 4 stages.